 The Garibaldis say they've had to learn a new set of "rules" for an entirely new game, one that comparatively few farmers are playing at least for now.

 "We thought, let's specialize in something that's a little harder for them (in South America) to specialize in," said Dave Garibaldi.
 "We made our living for 100 years on conventional farming, and we need something new.
 It's easier to sell than conventional.
-It seems like more consumers and markets are asking for it."

 Industry proponents of organic produce say removing synthetic fertilizers and herbicides from the mix, such as methyl bromide, can have direct health benefits for consumers and the environment.